rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 6
+Greece has a double e - who has a double o?
 Find the country that has oo in the name.

 **My Solution:**